 What a cracking Sunday – Bistro by GardenAsia and Sungei Buloh

-OK, where we came to today is an absolute ball-ache to get to, but…What a cracking Sunday – Bistro by GardenAsia and Sungei Buloh.
-Last time we came to Sungei Buloh was like 8 years ago with my Mum.
+OK, today we went to Sungei Buloh which is an absolute ball-ache to get to, but…What a cracking Sunday – Bistro by GardenAsia and Sungei Buloh Wetland Reserve.
+The last time we came to Sungei Buloh was like 8 years ago with my Mum.
 I am trying to find that photo of her with us.
 So I was thinking of where to go for something different this Sunday?
 No iPads or TV, fresh air and exercise and maybe something interesting for the kidlets to learn.
 My choice was made.

 A sad thing to note is that 80% of Singapore’s natural landscape is now gone and replaced with concrete.
 That’s progress for you.
 That’s why I do love, in Siglap, a montage of photos in black and white of Siglap as a Kampong.
 And yes, Siglap used to be by the seaside.
 It must be my ‘boy from Margate’ thing attracting me there.
 Sad though!!!